-Should a voter spoil an absentee ballot in his or her effort to mark the same, he or she may obtain a substitute ballot only by personal appearance at the Election Services office in Tahlequah, Oklahoma on election day between the hours of 7:00 a.m. and 7:00 p.m., in which case the substitute ballot shall be issued in accordance with Section 65 of this title.
+Should a voter spoil an absentee ballot in his or her effort to mark the same, he or she may by calling the Election Services Office, properly identify him or herself and requesting a new ballot.
 Any spoiled absentee ballot cast which is returned spoiled as to one race shall be examined to determine if it was correctly voted to the other races.
 If so, it shall be valid as to those races.

-81. Furnishing List of Voters Requesting Absentee Ballots to Precincts.
+• 81.
+Furnishing List of Voters Requesting Absentee Ballots to Precincts.

 The Election Commission shall compile and provide a list of all voters who requested an absentee ballot to each precinct within their chosen district, together with other election materials and equipment.
-21

-♦ 82.
-Crediting of Absentee Voters.

-On the Monday after election day, the Election Commission chairperson shall cause each voter who cast an absentee ballot to be credited with voting in said election in the appropriate registry.
+82. Crediting of Absentee Voters.
+The Election Service Office shall maintain a registry On-the-Monday-after relection crediting each voter who cast an absentee ballot to be credited with voting in said election.

 ARTICLE 4.
-COUNT AND RETURN OF VOTES--
+COUNT AND RETURN OF VOTES